 Have you ever stared into the beautiful persistent Goldendoodle puppy eyes and wondered just what they were thinking?
 Their love and affection can be so amazing and wonderful, but if your sweet Goldendoodle is attached to you like velcro it could start to feel a little overwhelming at times.

 It’s not uncommon for Goldendoodles to follow their owners everywhere, and when I say everywhere I mean EVERYWHERE….. to the bathroom, to the shower, to the kitchen, and to the front door to mourn the lack of your presence when you have to leave.
 If you have ever wondered why, and if you should be concerned then you are in the right place.

-Goldendoodles who have a strong bond with their owners will follow them around because of the attention and love they receive.
-Playing, cuddling, giving treats or other forms of affection reinforce this following behavior.
+Goldendoodles who have a strong bond with their owners may be needy and clingy because of the attention and love they receive.
+Playing, cuddling, giving treats or other forms of affection reinforce this clingy behavior.
 Your Goldendoodle enjoys being around you and will desire to follow you more frequently.

 For the most part, it’s quite endearing to have your loyal friend following you around everywhere, but there are times that it can go too far and turn into a problem such as separation anxiety.

 If it seems that your Goldendoodle needs to follow you everywhere this can be a sign of underlying anxiety or a lack of confidence.
 Let’s explore more about the reasons why your dog is following you everywhere.